Kruithne/spooder/README.md

 A custom error message can be provided as the first parameter

+> [!NOTE]
-> ℹ️ Avoid including dynamic information in the title that would prevent the issue from being unique.
+> Avoid including dynamic information in the title that would prevent the issue from being unique.

 ```ts
 caution('Custom error', e, { foo: 42 });